- Non-Research Specialties

 - Bachelor of Arts, Oberlin College (Anthropology)

-- Please note that the pandemic response in Massachusetts means that my research is currently mostly limited to digitized materials, excepting NEHGS's Library which has reopened (to local members by appointment only) as of October 2020.
+- Please note: The latest pandemic statistics and response in Massachusetts means that my research is again limited to digitized materials as of late 2020.
+(NEHGS's Library, which had reopened to local members by appointment only, closed again in November; and the Boston Athenaeum, which had reopened and also required advance booking, has temporarily closed again in December due to Boston's revised pandemic restrictions.)
 Archive of Mount Auburn Cemetery, Cambridge, MA; Boston City Archives; Cambridge Historical Society, Cambridge, MA; Congregational Library; Massachusetts Historical Society; Massachusetts State Archives; Massachusetts State Library; Middlesex County Probate and Family Court, Cambridge, MA; MIT Museum; New England Historic Genealogical Society Library; Schlesinger Library at Radcliffe Institute; and additional archives and libraries

 - "Researching Enslaved and Recently Free Northerners," History Camp Boston in Boston, Massachusetts, on 26 March 2016; "Early Modern England and the Colonization of New England," History Camp Pioneer Valley in Holyoke, Massachusetts, on 30 July 2016.